-The Regional Manager Information Access and Privacy or designate is responsible for monitoring and auditing access to personal health information contained in Western Health's clinical information systems, and must conduct investigations when audits reveal irregularities, repeated lapses, malicious intent or reckless negligence.
+Designated Information Management employees are responsible for monitoring and auditing access to personal health information contained in Western Health's clinical information systems, and must conduct investigations when audits reveal irregularities, repeated lapses, malicious intent or reckless negligence.

-In collaboration with designated Information Technology (IT) staff at the Newfoundland and Labrador Centre for Health Information (NLCHI), managers are responsible to ensure that employees under their supervision as well as other affiliated individuals (hereinafter both referred to as end users), are granted appropriate access to clinical information systems in keeping with their assigned duties.
+In collaboration with designated Information Management employees, immediate managers or designates are responsible to ensure that employees under their supervision as well as other affiliated individuals (hereinafter both referred to as end users) are granted appropriate access to clinical information systems in keeping with their assigned duties.

-When accessing clinical information systems to view personal health information, end users must have a provider/service relationship with the client or require access as part of their assigned duties within Western Health.
+When accessing clinical information systems to view personal health information, end users must have a provider/service relationship with the client, or require access as part of their assigned duties within Western Health.
 End users must not access personal information/personal health information (hereinafter referred to as information) outside their assigned duties.